Fios-Quest/YouTube-Scripts/src/fun/5-things-rust-should-steal.md

 and spent an hour configuring all the things `cargo new` gets you for free.

-Is an interpreter possible though... unfortunately the answer is, probably not.
+Is an interpreter possible though... unfortunately the answer is, maybe not.

 Rustc is only about 40 megabytes, so in the worst case you could make a simple compile and run wrapper...